 An automated dunning process can help to reduce the risk of failed payments and minimize involuntary churn.

-By regularly sending reminders, companies can encourage customers to update their payment information on time and ensure that no payments slip through the cracks.
+An automated dunning process can help to reduce the risk of failed payments and minimize involuntary subscription churn.
+Regularly sending reminders encourages customers to update their payment information on time and ensures that no payments slip through the cracks.

 Better Customer Communication